-Exercise 6.3.
 Reread the paragraph above.
 It has NO description or advice.
 Please add the description or advice that is needed!

 Some people say they are bad cooks and can't prepare any food at all.
 Well, anybody can cook a cup of instant noodles if they follow this process.
 First, choose a brand and flavor of noodles from the market.
-1:

-In your kitchen, open the lid.

-Then, heat some water in a pot or microwave.

-When it's boiling, pour hot water into the cup.

-Cover the cup and wait about three minutes.

-Now, your dinner is ready.
+choose a brand and flavor of noodles from the market.
+1: In your kitchen, open the lid.
+2: Then, heat some water in a pot or microwave.
+3: When it's boiling, pour hot water into the cup.
+4: Cover the cup and wait about three minutes.
+5: Now, your dinner is ready.
 Enjoy it!